For more information please contact:

 James Pugh, Masconomet HS Head Coach

-For the past seven years, at least, Masconomet has attended the Swampscott 7 on 7 Passing Tournament.
+For the past seven years, at least, Masconomet has attended the Northeast 7v7 Passing Tournament.
 We have found this event to be very beneficial for the upcoming season.
 We have been able to work on our passing game in very competitive games.
 Our kids have bonded at these events because they are spending all day together in the hot sun playing football.
 The coaching staff appreciates the opportunity to see the players and determine who are the kids that are serious players, who are pretenders, who are the real competitors, etc. I recommend this for any high school team, except for anyone who might be on our schedule during the season.

-Tom Tone, Methuen HS Head Coach 2012
+Tom Tone, Bedford MA HS Head Coach

 This was a great experience, at some point during the season you're probably going see something that makes you say, 'Remember that 7 on 7?
-This team is running the same thing.'
+This team is running the same thing.
 We played seven games and we saw seven different things.

 If you're not doing this stuff I think you're at a disadvantage, just because of how much you throw the ball in high school football these days.
-Especially in our league [Merrimack Valley].
-You'd be a step behind.